 Reconstruction Records Hall:

-The Reconstruction Record House collected the results and documents of many organizations' efforts to rebuild after the 921 earthquake in the Republic of China in 1988.
+The Reconstruction Record Hall collected documents of many organizations' efforts to rebuild after the 921 earthquake in the Republic of China in 1999.
 The museum was set up for free admission.
 On the occasion of the 10th anniversary of the 921 earthquake, we designed five themes to echo the theme of the pavilion, “Improving the future”, to show the government and civil society after the 921 earthquake.
 The result of reconstruction.

 September 21st Earthquake Education Park